Tour Leaders

 Naturalist

 The first female birding guide of the islands.
 Jabili is from South Andaman itself.
-She knows her birds and how to find them at a more relaxed pace. credited for the 1st record of Banded Crake & Ortulan Bunting and is our lead naturalist for our partner agencies like Asian Adventures, Saiyu Japan, and Rockjumper Birding.
+She knows her birds and credited for the 1st record of Banded Crake & Ortulan Bunting and is our lead naturalist for our partner agencies like Asian Adventures, Saiyu Japan, and Rockjumper Birding.

 eBird: Jabili Rao